-Complete Schedule M1CAT, Casualty and Theft.
+If you had a casualty or theft loss during 2022, see Schedule M1CAT for more information.
 If you filed federal Schedule A and entered an amount on line 15, complete a Schedule M1CAT for that casualty.

-If you filed federal Form 1040NR and entered an amount on line 6 of Schedule A, complete Schedule M1CAT for that casualty or theft loss.
+If you filed federal Form 1040-NR and entered an amount on line 6 of Schedule A, complete Schedule M1CAT for that casualty or theft loss.

-You may be able to deduct part or all of each loss caused by any of the following:
+You may be able to deduct part or all of each loss caused by any of these:

-- Theft, vandalism, fire, storm, or similar causes - Car, boat, and other accidents - Corrosive dry-wall - · Money you had in a financial institution but lost because of the institution's insolvency or bankruptcy - You can deduct personal casualty or theft losses only to the extent that: - The amount of each separate casualty or theft loss is more than \$100. - The total amount of all losses during the year reduced by \$100 is more than 10 percent of the amount on line 1 of Form M1.
+- Theft, vandalism, fire, storm, or similar causes - · Car, boat, and other accidents - · Corrosive dry-wall - · Money you had in a financial institution but lost because of the institution's insolvency or bankruptcy

+You can deduct personal casualty or theft losses only to the extent that:

+- The amount of each separate casualty or theft loss is more than \$100 - The total amount of all losses during the year reduced by \$100 is more than 10% of the amount on line 1 of Form M1